-As in the six previous years of monitoring, Perth herring was among the dominant species in offshore waters from all four zones, comprising 37-75% of the total catches.
-Tailor were also abundant in 2018, comprising 6-13.5% of the catches from the LSCE, CE and MSE.
-The Southern eagle ray was abundant in the LSCE and Yellowtail grunter in the USE.
-Also, Mulloway were unusually abundant in the catches during 2018, being caught in all four zones yet most prevalent in the USE.
+As in the seven previous years of monitoring, Perth herring was among the dominant species in offshore waters from all four zones, comprising 46-90% of the total catches.
+The Southern eagle ray (Myliobatis tenuicaudata) was abundant in the LSCE (23% of the catch) and Yellowtail grunter (Amniataba caudavittata) and Black bream (Acanthopagrus butcheri) in the USE (14-18%).